1963–64 United States network television schedule

 The following is the 1963–64 network television schedule for the three major English language commercial broadcast networks in the United States.
 The schedule covers primetime hours from September 1963 through August 1964.
 The schedule is followed by a list per network of returning series, new series, and series cancelled after the 1962–63 season.

 ABC began its new fall schedule a week early, beating CBS and NBC out of the starting gate.
 New series debuting this week included sci-fi anthology The Outer Limits, police/lawyer series Arrest and Trial, drama The Fugitive, and game show 100 Grand.
-ABC also completely revamped its Friday night schedule, with three new series: detective show Burke's Law, sitcom The Farmer's Daughter, and boxing program The Fight of the Week.
+ABC also completely revamped its Friday night schedule, with two new series: detective show Burke's Law, sitcom The Farmer's Daughter, and returning boxing program The Fight of the Week.
 Fight would mark the end of boxing on network television.
 Weekly boxing telecasts had debuted on network TV in 1940 and had enjoyed a run on all networks at various times, but after September 11, 1964, weekly primetime boxing series would disappear entirely from network television.
 ABC introduced two variety hours that fall with The Jimmy Dean Show and the short lived The Jerry Lewis Show.

-CBS's success with rural comedies The Andy Griffith Show and The Beverly Hillbillies had convinced the network that rural sitcoms would continue to be popular.
-As a result, CBS president James Aubrey added what some critics described as an "endless procession of country clones [of] the wildly successful Beverly Hillbillies" to the network's schedule.
+CBS's success with rural comedies The Andy Griffith Show and The Beverly Hillbillies convinced the network that rural sitcoms would continue to be popular.
+As a result, CBS president James Aubrey added what critics described as an "endless procession of country clones [of] the wildly successful Beverly Hillbillies" to the network's schedule.
 Petticoat Junction, from the same producers of Hillbillies, debuted on September 24.
-CBS also brought two show business veterans to weekly variety television that year with Judy Garland and Danny Kaye.
+The strategy worked: CBS had 14 of the top 15 primetime programs, a feat Variety later compared to Joe DiMaggio's 56-game hitting streak.
+CBS also brought two show business veterans to weekly variety television that year with The Judy Garland Show and The Danny Kaye Show.